Zexuz/AdventOfCode/Day6/Info.md

 The most common character in the first column is `e`; in the second, `a`; in the third, `s`, and so on.
 Combining these characters returns the error-corrected message, `easter`.

 Given the recording in your puzzle input, _what is the error-corrected version_ of the message being sent?

+## --- Part Two ---

+Of course, that _would_ be the message - if you hadn't agreed to use a _modified repetition code_ instead.

+In this <span title="*Please* don't try this at home.">modified code</span>, the sender instead transmits what looks like random data, but for each character, the character they actually want to send is _slightly less likely_ than the others.
+Even after signal-jamming noise, you can look at the letter distributions in each column and choose the _least common_ letter to reconstruct the original message.

+In the above example, the least common character in the first column is `a`; in the second, `d`, and so on.
+Repeating this process for the remaining characters produces the original message, `advent`.

+Given the recording in your puzzle input and this new decoding methodology, _what is the original message_ that Santa is trying to send?